jro31/jethro-codes/_articles/projects/blocks-falling.md

 So `currentGrid[1]` returns row `1` of our current game board. `[square]` represents the squares needed by our new block (`4`, `5` and `6`).
 So what we return from our map function, is an array of the `status` of the squares on row `1` of our current game board, that we need for our new block.

-In most instances this will be something like `['empty', 'empty', 'empty']` (although the length of the array will change, depending on which block we want to add to our game board).
+In most instances this will be something like `['empty', 'empty', 'empty']` (although the length of the array will change depending on which block we want to add to our game board).

 If we go back to our full `if` statement